 Founded by Garret Camp in 2013, Expa has locations in Los Angeles, San Francisco, New York City, and London.
 This studio focuses on the mobile app development space, relying on the open sharing of knowledge and ideas.

 That studio support especially makes a difference when it comes to product design, which covers vital areas like systems engineering, UI/UX mockups, and the building of prototypes.
 Additionally, their marketing experience comes into play with branding strategies aimed at impacting the desired target market.
-Crucial operations support also makes a difference covering areas like legal and that important staffing assistance mentioned earlier.
+Crucial operations support also makes a difference in covering areas like legal and that important staffing assistance mentioned earlier.
 They leverage both repeatable processes and a robust network of experienced entrepreneurial professionals.
 Notable companies in their portfolio include

-Rocket Internet formed in Berlin in 2007, founded by Marc Samwer, Oliver Samwer, Alexander Samwer, and Fabio Tran.
+Rocket Internet was formed in Berlin in 2007, founded by Marc Samwer, Oliver Samwer, Alexander Samwer, and Fabio Tran.
 As highlighted by their name, they build Internet companies leveraging proven web-based growth models in the process.

 This startup studio also focuses on a two-pronged approach: both incubating and investing in compelling business ideas as well as emerging companies.
-However, they generally concentrate their efforts on Internet and other technology organizations located anywhere in the world.
+However, they generally concentrate their efforts on the Internet and other technology organizations located anywhere in the world.
 They seek out “daring entrepreneurs” as potential partners for their investment efforts (under the name of Global Founders Capital).
 Additionally, the studio boasts an experienced operations department to help both startups and fledgling businesses accelerate their growth.

 CEO Oliver Samwer commented on the studio’s philosophy.
 “Rocket enables entrepreneurship.
 We build and invest in great technology companies globally and provide a unique blend of operational support and capital,” said Samwer.
 Notably, Rocket Internet’s portfolio includes over 200 businesses located on six continents, highlighting their global reach.
-These firms provide employment for over 40,000 employees with a total business valuation close to 30 billion Euros.
+These firms provide employment for over 40,000 employees with a total business valuation of close to 30 billion Euros.
 Some of the emerging companies in their portfolio include:

-Science formed in Santa Monica in 2011 by Greg Gilman, Michael Jones, Mike Macadaan, Peter Pham, and Tom Dare.
+Science was formed in Santa Monica in 2011 by Greg Gilman, Michael Jones, Mike Macadaan, Peter Pham, and Tom Dare.
 They leverage a centralized platform to source trends, ideas, and talent vetted across their entire portfolio.

 Self-identifying as a “multi-asset investment firm,” Science also features the common approach of including both a startup studio as well as a separate venture capital wing.
 According to the firm’s website: “We invest in and build the next generation of companies shaping the future.
-We bring together the best ideas, talent and financing through a centralized platform that helps us uncover trends we can share across the entire portfolio.”
-Ultimately, the studio strives to nurture the brands in their portfolio from ideation to launch.
+We bring together the best ideas, talent, and financing through a centralized platform that helps us uncover trends we can share across the entire portfolio.”
+Ultimately, the studio strives to nurture the brands in its portfolio from ideation to launch.

-Their studio resides within the company’s 25,000 square foot headquarters, helping their operations team keep its finger on the pulse of these emerging businesses.
+Their studio resides within the company’s 25,000-square-foot headquarters, helping their operations team keep its finger on the pulse of these emerging businesses.
 They also leverage a technology development team located in India.
 Science leadership also typically holds seats on the boards of many of the companies in their portfolio.
 Some of the highlighted companies include:

 The Los Angeles-based Colab began operations in 2013, formed by Jon Bradford.
 They are known for turning compelling ideas – even those drawn on a napkin – into successful modern businesses.

-This startup studio boasts positive metrics, including over two billion dollars in combined portfolio exits, over 100 businesses founded or advised, and over a half-billion dollars in raised startup capital.
+This startup studio boasts positive metrics, including over two billion dollars in combined portfolio exits, over 100 businesses founded or advised, and over half-billion dollars in raised startup capital.
 They leverage a large network of entrepreneurs, technology wizards, and business experts along with a focus on sweat equity to give their incubated startups a real shot at a successful launch.
-Their process includes a three-pronged approach featuring product development, brand marketing, and capital fundraising to achieve the goals for their new businesses.
+Their process includes a three-pronged approach featuring product development, brand marketing, and capital fundraising to achieve the goals of their new businesses.

 Colab features a core team well-versed in validating intriguing entrepreneurial ideas, crafting effective business models, and product branding.
-A robust network of tech talent and investors ensures incubated startups receiving the critical funding they need for a successful launch.
+A robust network of tech talent and investors ensures incubated startups receive the critical funding they need for a successful launch.
 The positive aspects of this approach are evidenced by their track record of thriving businesses as noted in the detailed metrics mentioned earlier.
 Some of the notable companies in their portfolio include:

-If you’re looking to start or grow your own startup studio, check out our Digital Venture Studio Playbook which outline’s NineTwoThree’s journey as an agency builder.
+If you’re looking to start or grow your own startup studio, check out our Digital Venture Studio Playbook which outlines NineTwoThree’s journey as an agency builder.